 Nicholas continued to be a popular saint in Europe until the Reformation of the 1500’s when the Protestants broke from the Catholics and turned away from celebrating saints.
 The Catholics still venerated him, and continue to do so.
 Even during and after the Reformation, however, Nicholas continued to be celebrated in The Netherlands.
 They continued celebrating his feast day, and a custom began of children putting their shoes out the night before the feast.
 In the morning, they would look inside their shoes for gifts they were told St. Nicholas left for them.

-The Dutch practice of the 1500s is the prototype for our modern day Santa Claus.
-Dutch immigrants brought their custom to America with them during colonization, and he began being known by his Dutch nickname of Sinterklaas, which was short for Saint Nicholas.
-By the early 1800’s, St. Nicholas’s feast day had merged with the Christmas holiday, and Santa Claus was born.
+The Dutch practice of the 1500s is the prototype for our modern-day Santa Claus.
+Dutch immigrants brought their customs to America with them during colonization, and he began being known by his Dutch nickname of Sinterklaas, which was short for Saint Nicholas.
+By the early 1800s, St. Nicholas’s feast day had merged with the Christmas holiday, and Santa Claus was born.
 He is first described as we know him today in an 1820 poem by Clement Clarke Moore called “An Account of a Visit from St. Nicholas.”
 The sleigh pulled by flying reindeer is introduced in this poem.
 In 1881, cartoonist Thomas Nast drew him for the first time as we know him today, in a red suit with white trim.
 Nicholas of Myra and Lycia, known for his kindness, had become the modern legend of Santa Claus.